MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al541.md

 # Compiler Error AL541
 The use of the variable '{0}' in the property value of '{1}' in view '{2}' is not allowed.

+## Description
+It is not allowed to use boolean expressions as the proeprty value of properties defined in a view.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also